kckenneth/softlayer/application.md

 `wait: 40`

 You just keyed in the username from softlayer API.
 It's not the softlayer username.
-When you generate API key, you'll see the 7 digits, probably prefixed with 2 letters.
+When you generate API key, you'll see the 7 digits, probably prefixed with 2 letters; SL.

-### Softlayer vs provision
+### Softlayer vs (Virtual Server) provision

 Once your softlayer server is provisioned in the cloud, you can now see from the list.
 This will take a few minutes for softlayer to setup.
 So you won't see anything showing up from the list.
 You can check by `ready`.
 If it's ready, it will show `READY`.